dfosco/dfosco.github.io/index.md

 ###Book Publishing → Digital Product Design
 I have a BA in Communications & Publishing from UFRJ.

-After leaving the publishing industry, took a 10-week UX Design program at General Assembly and rode into the sunset.
+After a couple of years out of the publishing industry, took a 10-week UX Design program at [General Assembly](https://generalassemb.ly/education/user-experience-design-immersive/new-york-city) and rode into the sunset.

 ###I write every once in a while
 [Here.](http://blog.danielfos.co)